The best thing about riding eightyish miles per day, most days, for two months, is—of course—the people you meet. … Psych!

 - Also, who says cameras don’t lie?
 Seize them!

 - WHAT IS REALITY ANYWAY AND WHY AM I AN UNRELIABLE WITNESS TO AND PURVEYOR OF IT?

-- *Deletes all except perhaps the least offensive pic which one reserves the absolute right to maybe delete later*
+- *Deletes all except perhaps the least offensive pic which one reserves the absolute and incontestable right to maybe delete later*